 Think of the layout in terms of how well the home is designed to complement your lifestyle — certain styles are a better fit for your unique circumstances.
-Planning to start a family or already have kids?
 Anticipate you’ll be entertaining guests on a regular basis?
 Looking for a quiet place to work from home?
 Some layouts are better suited toward your lifestyle — make sure you consider your current situation and any plans you have for the future.

 Pay special attention to room sizes when looking at potential homes.
-That spare bedroom may be the perfect size for your toddler now but give it a few years and she may require more space for her ‘art projects’.
+That spare bedroom may be the perfect size for you.
 A good home layout gives you what you need with a little bit of flexibility for growth as your lifestyle changes.

 Visit wikiHow for more help on choosing a home layout.

 There’s a lot of important spaces in a home, but for many, the kitchen is basically the heart — this is the space that gives your home identity and character.
 So how does the kitchen function for you in its current state?
 Do you see yourself cooking dinners here?
 Is this the right space for your baking obsession?